adlnet/profile-server/README.md

 Express server configured to serve a React SPA.
 It also has the API designed for the Profile server.
 It uses MongoDB as its database.
 You will need to `$: yarn` to install server node_modules.

 ## Dev Setup
+1. Create the .env file in the `Root Project Folder`
-1. In a terminal, run 'docker-compose up -d'
+2. In a terminal, run 'docker-compose up -d'
-2. Go to localhost to test installation runs (No Admin has been created, will update as needed)
+3. Go to localhost to test installation runs (No Admin has been created, will update as needed)

 ## Run
 A browser tab should open and show the index page of the app after executing the `$client: yarn start` command in the client folder. _If it didn't automatically open, you can navigate to http://localhost:3000_